Piterden/chessbot/README.md

 ![](img/5.png)

 Now everything is ready to start the game.
-Whites should make the first turn.
-To move your pieces you should easily select a piece you want to move and then select a destination from displayed available to move squares.
+To move your pieces just select a piece you want to move and then select a destination from displayed available to move squares.

 > **WARNING!!!**
 >